 - you could be prosecuted and a fine given.

-RSPCA Website gives information about animal cruelty issues.
+The RSPCA gives information about animal cruelty issues.

 Visit Street care and cleaning to report if your street needs cleaning due to dog fouling or if you want to report evidence of dog fouling.